Planet Research Data Commons

 About the Planet Research Data Commons

-The ARDC Planet Research Data Commons (Planet RDC) provides national-scale data infrastructure for environmental and earth science researchers, policy makers and decision makers, and research data managers.
-It builds upon the ARDC’s previous work in earth and environment-related research data infrastructure.
+Theย ARDC Planet Research Data Commons (Planet RDC)ย provides national-scale data infrastructure for earth and environmental science researchers, policy makers and decision makers, and research data managers.

 The Planet RDC brings together research, government and industry to develop systems and processes that make data more available and speed the development of analytics and models.
 This will help us understand the environment and address some of the most complex, interconnected and integrated challenges facing society.